idosofi123/Vizu/README.md

 In the following section I will elaborate on each of these two main parts.

 ### Audio Onset Detection
 Vizu, as stated above, is mainly powered by a self-implemented audio onset detection algorithm which incorporates several known digital signal processing techniques.
+The code dedicated to it can be found in `core/src/Sound.cpp`.

-The
+The algorithm is as follows:
+- **Segment the given signal into separated, overlapping windows**.
+This is